 A 230 acre park along Lake Washington in the Madison Park area of Seattle, near the University of Washington.
 Miles of trails wind through forests of maples, magnolias, oaks, salmonberry, and the famous Azalea Way.

 A popular area to visit in Toronto.
-A series of parks and trails provide a nearly 11 km run from the Botanical Gardens in the north to Bloor & Bayview in the Cabbagetown area in the south.
-Also connects to the Lower Don River Trails.
+A series of parks and trails provide a nearly 15 km run from the Botanical Gardens in the north to the Lakeshore in the south.
+Numerous connections to other parks and trails.